daviddewhurst/daviddewhurst.github.io/index.md

 ## Technical interests

-I develop probabilistic AI for military and financial applications.
-Examples include:

-+ Financial resilience
-+ Information operations
-+ Various aspects of cybersecurity

-to which I often apply the tools of
+I am interested in strategic economic competition and low-resource resilient edge cognition.
+I am aware that these have essentially nothing to do with each other; that's the way it is.

+Some fields I find useful to answer questions and develop capabilities in these areas are:

 + Probabilistic programming
 + Stochastic optimization
-+ Nonparametric and Bayesian structural time series
++ Nonparametric and Bayesian structural time series modeling
 + Agent-based modeling